2018 Carlton Football Club season: AFLX

-Carlton will participate in the inaugural pre-season AFLX competition.
+Carlton participated in the inaugural pre-season AFLX competition.
 The club competed in Pool B at Etihad Stadium on Friday 16 February, playing its round-robin matches against Melbourne and North Melbourne.
 The club took a young team into the tournament, including several players new to the club in 2018, and Caleb Marchbank served as captain.
 Carlton lost both of its round robin games and failed to progress to the final.

 Pre-season

-The club will play two full-length practice matches as part of the JLT Community Series.
+The club played two full-length practice matches as part of the JLT Community Series.